 Insurance risk is implicit in the Company's insurance business and arises as a consequence of the type and volume of business written and the concentration of risk in particular policies or groups of policies subject to the same risks.
 Insurance risk is managed with policies for underwriting, pricing, and reinsurance.
 The Company's insurance risk policy sets out the overall framework for the management of insurance risk.
 Areas where the Company is primarily exposed to insurance risk are longevity, rates of longevity improvement and mortality.
-Insurance risk also arises from incomplete scheme demographic data, specifically where information concerning spouses is unavailable (spouse risk).
+Insurance risk also arises from incomplete scheme demographic data.

 Pricing is based on a fixed set of assumptions, such as mortality, which consider past experience, recent trends, and expert opinion.
 Actual experience may vary from the pricing assumptions, leading to profits or losses.
-Insurance exposures are limited through reinsurance for specific cohorts of business.
 Overall, the Company seeks to be conservative in its acceptance of insurance risks by establishing strict underwriting criteria and limits.